Our Proud History

 The Confederation of Canadian Unions was founded in 1969 on the initiative of Kent Rowley and Madeleine Parent, both of whom have been called by authors and historians as two of the finest labour organizers in our country’s history.

 The CCU is dedicated to the establishment of a democratic, independent Canadian labour movement free of the influence of American-based international unions.
-The CCU includes almost 20,000 members in four affiliated unions, in both the public and private sector.
+The CCU includes almost 20,000 members in affiliated unions in both the public and private sector.